After completing this section, you should be able to do the following.

 We are asking whether every natural number less than 5 is also a natural number whose square is less than 10.
 Okay, we could just write out the elements of the sets: \(A = \{0,1,2,3,4\}\) and \(B = \{0,1,2,3\}\) (since \(3^2 = 9\) and \(4^2 = 16\)).
 So \(B \subseteq A\text{.}\) But \(B \neq A\text{,}\) so in fact \(B \subset A\text{.}\)

-We claimed that every element of \(B\) was also an element of \(A\text{.}\) Another way to say this: for all numbers \(n\text{,}\) if \(n\) is an element of \(B\text{,}\) then \(n\) is also an element of \(A\text{.}\) Recognizing this as a conditional statement, we can proceed to give a direct, contrapositive, or contradiction proof of the fact.
+We claimed that every element of \(B\) was also an element of \(A\text{.}\) Another way to say this: For all numbers \(n\text{,}\)if\(n\) is an element of \(B\text{,}\)then\(n\) is also an element of \(A\text{.}\) Recognizing this as a conditional statement, we can proceed to give a direct, contrapositive, or contradiction proof of the fact.
 Here a direct proof would be perfectly acceptable.
 Let’s try it:

 Proof.